marinmss/m1-datascience-project/README.md

 # Setup

-Download the folder where this 'README;md' is and install the required packages:
+Download the folder where this 'README.md' is and install the required packages:

 ```
 pip install -r requirements.txt